Bobby Cherry is a community-oriented, volunteer-driven, award-winning journalist from the Pittsburgh area.

-Among his accomplishments at the community newspapers includes his efforts to help lead the Pittsburgh Trib and its network of newspapers into a digital era, connecting with the community in new ways.
+Among his journalism accomplishments include his efforts to help lead the Pittsburgh Trib and its network of newspapers into a digital era, connecting with the community in new ways.
 His digital work has been honored numerous times from prestigious journalism organizations, including several Golden Quill Awards from The Press Club of Western Pennsylvania; the Society of Professional Journalists; and the Pennsylvania NewsMedia Association.

 In addition, his ability to share stories from and about the community has garnered him several journalism awards for news coverage, including an environmental reporting award from the Society of Professional Journalists for his coverage of a multi-organizational effort to keep Jefferson salamanders and frogs from dying in sewage in nearby tanks at a plant along the Sewickley Heights/Bell Acres border.
 The effort was spearheaded by the Little Sewickley Creek Watershed Association and Fern Hollow Nature Center.

 He and photographer Kristina Serafini received a Pennsylvania NewsMedia Association award for his story and her photos profiling the life of a Bell Acres transgender man.

 He also enjoys live theater and can regularly be found at the Benedum Center for the Cultural Trust’s Pittsburgh Broadway Series and in the summer at the the Pittsburgh CLO’s productions (yes, he saw “Hello, Dolly!” three times in August 2019 because it was that good).

 He’s a member of the Heinz History Center, where he can spend hours exploring our region’s past.
-He’s been considered “Buddy the Elf” for his never-ending love of Christmas, and somehow finds time to stay updated on the lives of the Bradys and Hortons on “Days of our Lives.”
+He’s been considered “Buddy the Elf” for his never-ending love of Christmas and somehow finds time to stay updated on the lives of the Bradys, Hortons and DiMeras on “Days of our Lives.”